-Hubb automates complex event workflows and tasks to collect, manage and market content for conferences and trade shows.
+The Hubb platform automates complex event workflows and tasks to collect, manage and market virtual, in-person and hybrid conferences and trade shows.
 Here is our review.

 Hubb: What Is It?

 Hubb is a software platform that helps conference and meeting professionals plan, build and manage their onsite and online events from start to finish.
 The Hubb platform enables event organizers to design virtual, in-person or hybrid experiences from one platform.
 In addition to live streaming, Hubb offers many event-management tools that enable planners to manage speakers, sponsors, staff and executive meetings.

 Hubb’s session management tools are designed to support complex events by streamlining the process of collecting, managing and marketing content.
 This allows conference planners to expedite the program-building process from calls for papers to final surveys.